Car Insurance Rates by State: 2026 Comparison

 States with the cheapest car insurance

-Maine, New Hampshire and Vermont have the cheapest car insurance rates in the country.
+Vermont, Maine, Wyoming and New Hampshire have the cheapest car insurance rates in the country.

-Nevada, Florida and Michigan are the most expensive car insurance states.
+Nevada, Louisiana and Florida are the most expensive car insurance states.

 Nevada has the highest rates in the country because of traffic congestion around cities such as Las Vegas and Reno, where much of the state's population lives.